MixQG: Neural Question Generation with Mixed Answer Types: Experimental Results

-To understand MixQG’s performance beyond automated metrics, we analyze its generated questions qualitatively.
-Table \ref{fig:quality_ex} shows several examples of questions generated by MixQG$_{3b}$ on the validation sets of different datasates along with the ground-truth questions.
-The generated questions are fluent and relevant to the provided answer even when they differ from the gold label.
+First, we compare {\modelname} generated questions to the gold questions annotated in five public QA datasets (Table \ref{table:quality_ex}).
+We find that the generated questions are fluent, relevant, and reasonable to the provided answer and context, even if they differ from the gold label.
+This further motivates the need of human evaluation for QG research.

-Additionally, we generate question-answer pairs on Wikipedia articles using a pipeline approach as shown in Figure \ref{fig:quality}.
-First, we use a summarization model to obtain the summary of the context.
-Then we feed each sentence of the summary as the target answer to {\modelname} and obtain the questions.
+Second, we use the HuggingFace summarization pipeline to obtain the summary of the context, and we feed each sentence of the summary as the target answer to {\modelname} to obtain questions.
+In this way, we can test {\modelname}'s generalization ability to abstractive answers.
+As shown in Figure \ref{fig:quality}, we observe that feeding in long and abstractive answers can still generate fluent and reasonable questions, suggesting that it is possible to control the question's cognitive level by its answer.
+We leave as future work further research into summary-based unsupervised QA-pair generation.

-We observe that the generated questions are grammatically fluent, relevant to the input, and answerable by the target answer paragraph.
-We find that feeding in longer answers to the model generates more general, higher-level questions about the source article, while short answers prompt more factoid-style questions.
-As a result, we are able to generate questions of varied cognitive levels from the same source document by restricting the answer part of the input.
-We leave as future work further investigations into such summary-based pipelines for unsupervised QA-pair generation.
+Lastly, in the Quiz Design study, we find there are 106 cases in which the teachers only accepted a single candidate question into the quiz. {\modelname} produced the accepted candidate 47 times, more than any of the other models.
+We provide three examples of such {\modelname}-only success cases as well as three instances in which the {\modelname}'s question was not accepted in Table \ref{table:mixqg_study_examples}.